 Location: 2 Chome-4-1 Nipponbashi, Chuo Ward

-Spa world is one of the great Osaka tourist places where the family can relax and have fun.
+If you’re looking for an attraction to add to your Osaka kid friendly itinerary – then don’t miss out on, Spa World, it is one of the great Osaka tourist places where the family can relax and have fun.
 Described as a “hot springs theme park”, parents can relax in one of the large and beautifully decorated Asian or European themed onsens and kids will love the amusement pools complete with huge water slides and rides.

 Just something to note, if you have tattoos you will not be able allowed to use the onsen facilities, which is pretty common in Japan.